dmbarbour/wikilon/README.md

 Wikilon
 =======

-**NOTE:** Wikilon is NOT usable at this time.
-It's making steady progress, but it's still immature.
-The content below is based on what I want to be true when I'm closer to finished with Wikilon.

 Wikilon is a wiki-inspired software platform and development environment for Awelon project.

 An [Awelon Object (AO)](docs/AboutAO.md) dictionary contains a set of words with acyclic definitions.
 Each word defines a concrete mathematical function, represented in [Awelon Bytecode (ABC)](docs/AboutABC.md).
 Definitions are stored in their raw bytecode representation, but we generally interact with them through editable views.
 For example, we have a Forth-like command language named [Claw](docs/CommandLine.md).
 And [dictionary applications](docs/ApplicationModel.md) can easily model wikis, spreadsheets, forums, REPLs, and other RESTful systems.